solojh/Pothole-Detection/README.md

 ﻿# Pothole-Detection on road
 Predict the road surface damage

-Pothole road

-Plain road

-Craks road
+This project aims to detect road surface damage, particularly focusing on identifying potholes.

+Input data: image.files

-Patches road
+Pothole road/ Plain road/ Craks road/ Patches road

 The result will be shows in CSV.file